 The Key Intersection of the Nursing Industry’s Crossroads

 Today’s nursing culture is entering a crossroads.
-As new nurses enter the workforce with more experienced nurses preparing for retirement, nursing leaders are tasked with meeting the industry’s nursing shortage while also tackling a troubling rate of nursing turnover that is unfortunately all too common.
+As hospitals are hiring newly-graduated nurses who enter the workforce while more experienced nurses are preparing for retirement, nursing leaders are tasked with meeting the industry’s nursing shortage while also tackling a troubling rate of nursing turnover that is unfortunately all too common.

 According to the American Association of Colleges of Nursing (AACN), the current shortage of RNs in the U.S. is only expected to increase, as the need for healthcare expands and Baby Boomers age, ultimately retiring.
 The nursing industry community is working collaboratively to address the nursing shortage, as the crisis is only growing.